remivisser/Java-StrFSeconds/Java/README.md

 # Description

-There are two classes a default one - StringFormatSeconds - that uses a Double and a 'high precision' version - StringFormatSecondsHighPrecision - that uses a BigDecimal(1).
-*(1)StringFormatSecondsHighPrecision has a method that allows for passing seconds as a Double.
-It casts the Double to a BigDecimal.*
+There are two classes;
+- The default class - StringFormatSeconds in StringFormatSeconds.java.
+This class uses a Double.
+- A 'High Precision' class - StringFormatSecondsHighPrecision in StringFormatSecondsHighPrecision.java.
+This class uses a BigDecimal.

-## Default version StringFormatSeconds
+## StringFormatSeconds
 ```
 // StringFormatSeconds.java
 public class StringFormatSeconds